Geometrical Quantum Chemical Engine: GENERAL FRAMEWORK

 We assume that the dynamics of S is described by the quantum master equation

 where $\hat{\rho}(\theta)$ is the density matrix of the system S. Here, we have introduced the dimensionless time (which is the phase of the modulation) $\theta := 2\pi (t-t_{0})/\tau_{\mathrm{p}}$ and the dimensionless operation speed $\epsilon := 1/(\tau_{\mathrm{p}} \Gamma)$, where $t_{0}$ is the time after which the system reaches a periodic state and $\Gamma$ is the coupling strength or the characteristic transition rate between the system and the reservoirs.
-The dynamics of physical relevant quantum master equations such as the Lindblad equation are completely positive and trace-preserving (CPTP)~\cite{Lindblad76,Manzano20,Sagawa20}, but the modulation process may not be CPTP.
-Therefore, we do not assume that the dynamics including the modulation is CPTP.
-Moreover, we assume that Eq.~\eqref{master} is a Markovian type master equation, though the modulation is included in $\hat{K}(\bm{\Lambda}(\theta))$ through $\bm{\Lambda}(\theta)$ and thus non-Markovianity might be important~\cite{Mizuta21}.
-If the diagonal elements of the density matrix $\hat{\rho}$ are decoupled from the off-diagonal elements, the system can be regarded as classical, but if the diagonal elements are mixed with off-diagonal elements, the system is regarded as quantum.
+Note that Ref.~\cite{Yoshii22} discussed the relaxation from a nonequilibrium steady state in which the geometric term plays an important role and such a term is negligible after the system reaches a quasi-steady state.
+In this sense, we can safely ignore the geometrical term in the density matrix.
+We also note that the dynamics of physical relevant quantum master equations such as the Lindblad equation are completely positive and trace-preserving (CPTP)~\cite{Lindblad76,Manzano20,Sagawa20}.
+Moreover, we assume that Eq.~\eqref{master} is a Markovian type master equation, though non-Markovianity might be important for periodic modulations of parameters~\cite{Mizuta21}.
+Since we are interested in the dynamics under slow modulations, we also assume that the dynamical effect of $\hat{\rho}(\theta)$ appears through the change of $\bm{\Lambda}(\theta)$.
+If the diagonal elements of the density matrix $\hat{\rho}(\theta)$ are decoupled from the off-diagonal elements, the system can be regarded as classical, but if the diagonal elements are mixed with off-diagonal elements, the system is regarded as quantum.